echeran/smile-of-murugan/webbook/chapter07.md

-*valvil*, an Attribute-Head construction, “strong bow"), the most inclusive (since it encloses the whole stanza) is the *tiṇai* or poetic situation (there are hundreds and hundreds of formulae but only fourteen basic poetic situations accord. to *Tolk*. *Poruḷ.).* To quote an
+*valvil*, an Attribute-Head construction, “strong bow"), the most inclusive (since it encloses the whole stanza) is the *tiṇai* or poetic situation (there are hundreds and hundreds of formulae but only fourteen basic poetic situations accord. to *Tolk*. *Poruḷ*.).
+To quote an
-instance: in Kur.
-190, the poetic situation (*tiņai*) can be characterized as *mullai* “separation and patient waiting", mixed with *kuṟiňci* "desire".
-Next in the hierarchy comes the theme *(turai*) (also enclosing the entire stanza; but, under each *tiṇai* there are several decades of themes)[^theme-turai] which is, in our particular instance, "what the heroine, unable to bear separation, said to her girl-friend".
+instance: in *Kuṟ*.
+190, the poetic situation (*tiṇai*) can be characterized as *mullai* “separation and patient waiting", mixed with *kuṟiňci* "desire".
+Next in the hierarchy comes the theme *(tuṟai*) (also enclosing the entire stanza; but, under each *tiṇai* there are several decades of themes)[^theme-turai] which is, in our particular instance, "what the heroine, unable to bear separation, said to her girl-friend".
-On the next lower level, there are several *motives*, e.g. the motive of the snake and the thunder, occurring quite frequently (thunderstorm as destroyer of snakes), e.g. in *Kur*.
+On the next lower level, there are several *motives*, e.g. the motive of the snake and the thunder, occurring quite frequently (thunderstorm as destroyer of snakes), e.g. in *Kuṟ*.
 158.1-2, *Patiṟ*.
-51.25-28, Ak.
+51.25-28, *Ak*.
 92.11, 323.10-11, *Puṟ*.
 17.38-9, 37.1-4, 58.6-7.
 126.19, 366.3.
 The motives are different from the formulae; motives are recurring reflexes of experience, not necessarily clad in identical or nearly identical linguistic material.
-Formulae, on the other hand, are structures which apart from a full or almost full semantic identity show a high degree of formal identity (including prosodic structure), such as, in our particular example, *neriyirunkatuppu* “tightened black tresses" which reappears in Ak.
-35.17 and 269.2 in identical structure and exponents, and in *Kur*.
-199.4. in the variation *neripaṭukuntal* “tightly combed hair".
-A motive is as a rule more expanded and more inclusive than the formula: thus, e.g., it is a recurrent theme in both heroic and love poetry to describe the flourishing sea-port of Toṇṭi (known well to Graeco-Roman sources as Tyndis); this theme “occurs at least twenty-two times in the Anthology poems" (Kailasapathy, op. cit.
-212).
+Formulae, on the other hand, are structures which apart from a full or almost full semantic identity show a high degree of formal identity (including prosodic structure), such as, in our particular example, *neṟiyiruṅkatuppu* “tightened black tresses" which reappears in *Ak*.
+35.17 and 269.2 in identical structure and exponents, and in *Kuṟ*.
+199.4. in the variation *neripaṭukūntal* “tightly combed hair".
+A motive is as a rule more expanded and more inclusive than the formula: thus, e.g., it is a recurrent theme in both heroic and love poetry to describe the flourishing sea-port of Toṇṭi (known well to Graeco-Roman sources as Tyndis); this theme “occurs at least twenty-two times in the Anthology poems" (Kailasapathy, *op. cit.* 212).
 It is a recurring motive in the love poems to compare Toṇṭi with the heroine (*Ak*.
 171.4, 173.3-4.
 174.1-2, 175.4, 176.1-3, 177.4, 180.4, 60.7-8).
 The
 descriptions of Toņṭi are often recurrent formulae, e.g. "Tonṭi of seaside groves" *(Pur*.
-48.4, *Nar*.
+48.4, *Naṟ*.
 18.4, 195.5).

-[^theme-turai]: Thus, e.g. under the *puṟam* poetic situation called veṭci "cattle-raid", there come 14 themes, according to *TP.* According to *PVM,* the 13 "heroic" situations comprise as many as 327 themes (see K. Kailasapathy, op. cit.
+[^theme-turai]: Thus, e.g. under the *puṟam* poetic situation called *veṭci* "cattle-raid", there come 14 themes, according to *TP.* According to *PVM,* the 13 "heroic" situations comprise as many as 327 themes (see K. Kailasapathy, *op. cit.*
 194).

-These basic hierarchically structured components-the poetic situation, the theme, the motive and the formula-are parts of given traditional material; the bardic practice is dependent upon this traditional material.
+These basic hierarchically structured components—the poetic situation, the theme, the motive and the formula—are parts of given traditional material; the bardic practice is dependent upon this traditional material.
 As already said, a tension arises between this traditional materia and the bard's ability to improvise.
 The